facebookresearch/minihack/README.md

 ![MiniHack Environments](/docs/imgs/minihack_envs.png)

-MiniHack is a sandbox framework for easily designing environments for Reinforcement Learning.
-MiniHack is based on the [The NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) and provides a standard RL interface for customly created tesbeds.
+MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL) research.
+Based on the game of [NetHack](https://en.wikipedia.org/wiki/NetHack), arguably the hardest grid-based game in the world, MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle)] to provide a convenient interface for for customly created RL tesbeds.

-It not only provides a diverse suite of challenging tasks but is primarily built for easily designing new ones.
+MiniHack already comes with a large list of challenging [tasks](./TASKS.md).
+However, it is primarily built for easily designing new ones.
 The motivation behind MiniHack is to be able to perform RL experiments in a controlled setting while being able to increasingly scale the difficulty and complexity of the tasks by removing simplifying assumptions.

-To this end, MiniHack leverages the description file (des-file) format of the game of NetHack, thereby enabling the creation of many challenging and diverse environments.
+To this end, MiniHack leverages the description files of the game of NetHack, thereby enabling the creation of many challenging and diverse environments.

-For the full list of existing tasks, see [here](./TASKS.md).

 ## Des-file format